Microsoft Sentinel workspace architecture best practices

 Access considerations with multiple workspaces

 If you have different entities, subsidiaries, or geographies within your organization, each with their own security teams that need access to Microsoft Sentinel, use separate workspaces for each entity or subsidiary.
-Implement the separate workspaces within a single Azure AD tenant, or across multiple tenants using Azure Lighthouse.
+Implement the separate workspaces within a single Microsoft Entra tenant, or across multiple tenants using Azure Lighthouse.

-Your central SOC team may also use an additional, optional Microsoft Sentinel workspace to manage centralized artifacts such as analytics rules or workbooks.
+Your central SOC team might also use an additional, optional Microsoft Sentinel workspace to manage centralized artifacts such as analytics rules or workbooks.

 For more information, see Simplify working with multiple workspaces.